-- (A) ARTC will commission the project into operation upon completion of project delivery; and - (B) if the project has a delivery time frame of more than 12 months, and the RCG consents to a staged delivery of the project, , upon completion of any stage, any capital expenditure and interest cost incurred during construction associated with that stage will be deemed Prudent at the date of completion of that stage. - (C) If a project is commissioned after the latest of: - the project delivery date set out in the project schedule at section 6.4(f)(ii)(C) finalised and provided as part of project initiation under section 6.4(g)(ii); - (ii) if a new project schedule has been endorsed by the RCG under section 6.4(g)(iii)(C)(ii), the project delivery date set out in that endorsed project schedule; and - (iii) if a new project schedule has been determined by an independent expert under section 6.4(g)(iii)(C)(iii), the project delivery date set out in that project schedule, then, any interest incurred in respect of construction during the period between the (new) project delivery date and the project actual commissioning date will not be deemed Prudent.
+- (A) ARTC will commission the project into operation upon completion of project delivery; and - (B) whereif the project is large and an extendedhas a delivery time frame is considered necessary, ARTC may proposeof more than 12 months, and the RCG consents to a staged delivery of the projectwhere, upon commissioning of any stage, ARTC may expense financing costs in the year of that commissioning., upon completion of any stage, any capital expenditure and interest cost incurred during construction associated with that stage will be deemed Prudent at the date of completion of that stage. - (C) If a project is commissioned after the latest of: - (i) the project delivery date set out in the project schedule at section 6.4(f)(ii)(C) finalised and provided as part of project initiation under section 6.4(g)(ii): - (ii) if a new project schedule has been endorsed by the RCG under section 6.4(g)(iii)(C)(ii), the project delivery date set out in that endorsed project schedule; and - (iii)if a new project schedule has been determined by an independent expert under section 6.4(g)(iii)(C)(iii), the project delivery date set out in that project schedule, then, any interest incurred in respect of construction during the period between the (new) project delivery date and the project actual commissioning date will not be deemed Prudent.